towailam3/what-makes-effective-leadership-in-agile-software-development-teams/03-results-of-the-paper.md

 Participants derived many helpful ways of building social identity: Having the team sit and work closely together.
 Conduct agile ceremonies, such as retrospective meetings and daily stand-ups.
 Some teams even perform unnecessary ceremonies, such as deployment during the daytime, to get everyone involved and share a common sense of achievement.

+Organizational Culture

+Companies like agile because of the increased productivity, but companies would often like to retain the existing functional silos and top-down power structures.
+The companies must appreciate that the agile transition implies a complete cultural change.
+Adopting agile without fully embracing its principle undermines the benefits that it promised.

+Participants find there is tension with the idea of standardizing agile practices.
+A standardized practice undermines the diversity of projects.
+Instead of standardizing practice, they feel the focus should be on implementing agile principles while tailor-making practices for different projects.
+For example, some participants tried to adopt the waterfall model with an incremental flavor.
+Others tried to implement full agile within the team but shielded the team from the organization's management control.

+The transition to agile is a difficult one for the organization as well as individuals.
+Some describe changing people as the most challenging part.
+Individual contributors are so used to the old way of working that they need help following the new practices.
+For leadership, On the other letting go of control and trusting the team.

+A common theme with agile leaders is that they often have to balance agile principles and the external environment.
+However, the leaders often may not be able to fully grasp the concerns of other functions in the company and create a project-based silo.
+Participants tried to solve the issue by setting up a business council within the team, which consists of representatives from different functions, and syncing up regularly to review priorities and remove silos.

+Agile teams also felt they needed to reduce their velocity to adapt to their customers because agile teams could deliver changes more quickly and more often than their milestone-driven counterparts.

+The final tension comes from contracting.
+Traditional contracts that define the project with a fixed price and scope are incompatible with agile.
+Participants feel that contracts should now be defined with a fixed price but a flexible scope rather than defining fixed price and fixed scope.